 Calcium and magnesium can leave a residue on hair, weighing it down and making it feel greasy or rough.
 This buildup can also prevent moisture from penetrating the hair shaft, leading to dryness and breakage.

-Additionally, hard water can make it more challenging to rinse out shampoos and conditioners, leaving hair feeling less clean.
+Additionally, hard water can make it more challenging to rinse out shampoo and conditioner, leaving hair feeling less clean.

 When considering a water filtration system, whole house carbon filters vs water softeners is a common debate.